-Collagen Induction Therapy (CIT) is performed using application of dermaroller (Fig.3) or dermapen.
-Microneedles of dermaroller or dermapen penetrate into the skin and form hundreds of microscopic channels in the skin.
-Following a number of complicated consecutive reactions (hemostasis – inflammation – proliferation – remodeling), fibroblasts, special skin cells, “patch” the microscopic channels formed by dermaroller needles.
-Collagen islands are synthesized within the channels, which are attracted to one another, thus gradually aligning the edges of scars or striae.
+Microneedling or Collagen Induction Therapy (CIT) is performed using application of dermaroller (Fig.3) or dermapen.
+Microneedles of dermaroller or dermapen penetrate into the skin and form hundreds of microscopic channels.
+Following a number of complicated consecutive reactions (hemostasis – inflammation – proliferation – remodeling), fibroblasts (special skin cells) “patch” the microscopic channels formed by dermaroller or dermapen needles.
+Collagen islands are synthesized within the channels, which are attracted to one another, thus gradually aligning the edges of scars.

-In this manner an elastic backing of fresh collagen tissue is created on the one hand, decreasing the width of scars/striae by retracting and elevating their bottom to the skin surface on the other hand.
+In this manner an elastic backing of fresh collagen tissue is created on the one hand, decreasing the width of scars by retracting and elevating their bottom to the skin surface on the other hand.
 Transformation of atrophic scars to normotrophic shows that fresh atrophic scars can be remodeling to normotrophic scars with the microneedling (Fig.4)

-Topical therapy / scars removal cream.
 Different ointments, creams and gels are applied depending on the stage of scar formation, such being antibacterial, normalizing blood circulation, reducing or stimulating collagen synthesis, diluting wound environment, boosting immunity of the wound area, etc. To this end are using such of the scar removal creams: Kelo-cote, Dermatix, Strataderm, MedGel, Kelofibrase, Scarguard, Contractubex, Aldara.
-But there is a scars treatment cream that stands out among others.
-It called Elicina and consists of 80% of the snail mucus extract.
-This cream accelerates the regeneration process and can change the structure of scar tissue.
-Therefore Elicina snail cream can be apply for all types of scars: atrophic and hypertrophic after injuries and ugly scars after surgery.
 Each individual case surely requires a consultation with the attending physician to select the necessary cream or ointment, because some products are capable of not only improving, but as well as of worsening the scar condition.
-Topical therapy is usually applied either in parallel to, or after mechanical treatment methods.
+Topical treatment of scars is usually applied either in parallel to or after mechanical treatment methods.

 Hydration of scars helps to cells freely migrate and share the necessary information among each other.
 In the recent past potassium permanganate solution (KMnO4) was commonly applied onto a fresh wound.
-An incrustation subsequently developed under which a scar was starting to form.
-Nowadays there is no doubt that a callous scar is formed under incrustation.
+An crusts subsequently developed under which a scar was starting to form.
+Nowadays there is no doubt that a rough scar is formed under the crusts.
 A wound should be healed in humid environment.
 A number of application products are used for wound hydration, capable of retaining liquid within the area of scar formation.